channelmaniac/SynthTech-E951/README.md

 at Tayda costing a whopping $.69 USD will not work.
 They are require far too much force to activate and will flex the PCBs.
 Most of the C&K push button momentary switches I've tried also require too much force to activate.
 One series looks promising and will be looked into at a later date.

+License?
+Well, all of this is building on something Synthesis Technologies created.
+I'm not doing anythign in software and just had to pick a license when creating the repository.
+They would love it if someone would update the OLED display and use something better.
+They would also love it if addtional features and functionality were added to the module.
+If you use their work, give them credit.
+If you use my work please give me credit.

 I have spare PCBs and may put some for sale as sets in the future out on the Arcadecomponents web site.